zhangyuanxun/dstm/README.md

 - the type of data source (data_source): it defines the type of data source you need to train your model, such as neuroscience (neuro), bioinformatics (bio).
 - the number of topics (num_topcis): it defines the number of topics you want to capture from your corpus.
 We usually choose the value from 50 to 200 for both bioinformatics and neuroscience domains.
 - the number of iterations (num_iterations): it defines the number of iterations (epochs) your program will run.
 We usually choose the value from 50 to 100.
-- the mode (mode): it defines the mode to train the model, for example, the estimation mode (est) uses a certain ratio (such as 80%) of dataset for parameter estimation and rest of dataset for evaluation; the inference mode (inf) is used to infer the probability of new dataset after parameter esitmation; and the demo mode (demo) is used to learn parameters for model demostration, which uses all datasets.
+- the mode (mode): it defines the mode to train the model, for example, the estimation mode (est) uses a certain ratio (such as 80%) of dataset for parameter estimation and rest of dataset for evaluation; the inference mode (inf) is used to infer the probability of new dataset after parameter estimation; and the demo mode (demo) is used to learn parameters for model demonstration, which uses all datasets.
-- the run mode of program (run_mode): it defines the running mode to run the program.
-Our program supports two modes, which allows you to run the program from begining, or run the program continously.
+- the run mode of the program (run_mode): it defines the running mode to run the program.
+Our program supports two modes, which allow you to run the program from begining or run the program continuously.
-- the seed (seed): it is used by the random number generator, which can help you to re-produce the exprimental results.
+- the seed (seed): it is used by the random number generator, which can help you to reproduce the experimental results.
 - verbose (verbose): it shows performance debug information.
 - the model output folder (model_folder): it specifies the model folder name for running continuously.
-If the program is running from begining, it will create a model by default.
+If the program is running from the beginning, it will create a model by default.
 - model evaluation (evaluate): it specifies whether model evaluation or not.
-- save model file (save): it choose whether to save the model file or not.
+- save the model file (save): it choose whether to save the model file or not.

-Typically, you need to set up the four key parameters(data_source, num_topcis, num_iterations, mode, save) and keep the rest of parameters as the default.
-For example, if you train the model for demostratioin using corpus from bioinformatics domain from beginning.
+Typically, you need to set up the four key parameters(data_source, num_topcis, num_iterations, mode, save) and keep the rest of the parameters as the default.
+For example, if you train the model for demonstration using the corpus from the bioinformatics domain, the command will be
 ```
 python run_dstm.py --data_source bio --mode demo --run_mode start --num_iterations 50 --num_topics 50 --save yes
 ```
-Similarly, if you train the model using corpus from neuroscience domain from beginning.
+Similarly, if you train the model using corpus from the neuroscience domain, the command will be
 ```
 python run_dstm.py --data_source neuro --mode demo --run_mode start --num_iterations 50 --num_topics 70 --save yes
 ```